dlion/dryrun/_posts/2016-07-04-nucleo-ultrasonic-sensor.md

 ---
-title: "Interfacing an ultrasonic sensor with NUCLEO board"
+title: Interfacing an ultrasonic sensor with NUCLEO board
-description: "For academic purpose I have to interface the F401RE NUCLEO board with the HY-SRF05 ultrasonic sensor, it uses the sonar principle to allow to measure the distance to an obstacle."
+description: For academic purpose I have to interface the F401RE NUCLEO board with the HY-SRF05 ultrasonic sensor, it uses the sonar principle to allow to measure the distance to an obstacle.
 tags:
-  - Programming
-  - Electronics
-  - Nucleo
-  - MBED
-  - ST
+- devops
-  - Ultrasonic
+- hardware
-  - Sensor
+- tutorials
 cover: "/assets/images/covers/ultrasonic.jpg"
 excerpt_separator: "<!--more-->"
 ---

 For academic purpose I have to interface the F401RE NUCLEO board with the HY-SRF05 ultrasonic sensor, it uses the sonar principle to allow to measure the distance to an obstacle.